skx/sysadmin-util/README.md

 sysadmin-utils
 ==============

-A small collection of scripts that might be useful to sysadmins.
+This repository contains a small collection of scripts that might be useful to sysadmins.

-Contributions of new scripts are very welcome, as are suggestions for things to install.
+Contributions of new scripts are very welcome, as are suggestions for things to add or include:

+* Distribution-specific tools for modifying Debian Packages, RPMs, or similar are probably best avoided.
+* Scripts with lots of dependencies should be avoided, unless they degrade or fail gracefully.
-I have a preference for Perl, but that does not rule out code that needs to be compiled, or code in other scripting languages (Python, Ruby, etc).
+* I have a preference for Perl, but that does not not rule out code that needs to be compiled, or code in other scripting languages (Python, Ruby, etc).